krishnakumar-kapil/krishnakumar-kapil.github.io/_posts/2018-05-23-italy-trip-day2.md

 After taking in the sites of the Vatican, our tour guide naturally dropped us off at the pervasive souvenir shop, where we naturally bought nothing and used the thankfully free bathrooms (Yes Kapil, it was quite a challenge finding them).
 We then headed back towards the River Tiber, getting a chance to see the [Caste Sant'Angelo](https://www.wikiwand.com/en/Castel_Sant%27Angelo).

-We walked down to the river side to see it was just as dirty from above as it was upclose.
+We walked down to the riverside to see it was just as dirty from above as it was close.
 The greenish tinge was present in other rivers that we saw in Italy, though the sea itself was quite clear as seen on the Amalfi Coast.
 On the Vatican Side of the river, we got to also see the magnificent [Supreme Court of Italy]("https://www.wikiwand.com/en/Supreme_Court_of_Cassation_(Italy)").

 <div class="row">